geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 Reference Configuration
 -----------------------

-You have to define the providers you want to use in your configuration.
+You MUST define the providers you want to use in your configuration.
 Some of them need information (API key for instance).

 You'll find the reference configuration below: